ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```html
 <h4 class="Polaris-DisplayText Polaris-DisplayText--sizeExtraLarge">Good evening, Dominic.</h4>
 ```
-Just take a minute to think about that...
+Just take a minute to think about what happened there...

-Here's another one from a big tech company that should know better:
+Here's another one from a nice tech company that should know better:
 ```html
 <UitkInlineBadge shape="shape-pill" theme="theme-success">10% off</UitkInlineBadge>
 ```